hicarrie/maze/README.md

 # 3D Maze
 ## Creating a 3D maze with raycasting

-### Libraries
-- SDL2

-### Compiling and Running
+### Compiling and Ruunning
+- [SDL2](https://www.libsdl.org/download-2.0.php) is required to compile and use this program
-- Compiled with `gcc 4.8.4` with the following flags:
+- Compile with `gcc 4.8.4` with the following flags:
- - ``gcc -g -w -Isrc/headers *.c -lSDL2 -lm -o maze `sdl2-config --cflags --libs` `` OR `make -f Makefile`
+    ``gcc -g -w -Isrc/headers *.c -lSDL2 -lm -o maze `sdl2-config --cflags --libs` `` OR `make -f Makefile`
-- To run the maze: `./maze maps/<map_name>`
+- Run the maze: `./maze maps/<map_name>`

 ### Synopsis
-This 3D maze uses raycasting to draw the maze walls, utilizing [LodeV's](http://lodev.org/cgtutor/raycasting.html) method of using vectors rather than Euclidian angles to calculate ray length.
+This 3D maze uses raycasting to draw the maze walls, utilizing [LodeV's](http://lodev.org/cgtutor/raycasting.html) method of using vectors to calculate ray length.
 Currently the maze has flat colors; textured walls are a work in progress.

 #### Movement
 - `W` : move forward